Skip to content

 Are you quilting by machine or hand?

 Consider how you intend to quilt when selecting which wadding to use.
-Most wadding can be used for both machine and hand quilting but some are more suitable for machine quilting and others much better for hand stitching.
-For example 100% cotton will be easier to use on a machine than a high loft polyester wadding, which can be hard to get through the sewing machine.
+Most wadding can be used for both machine and hand quilting, but some are more suitable for machine quilting and others much better for hand stitching.
+For example, 100% cotton will be easier to use on a machine than a high-loft polyester wadding, which can be hard to get through the sewing machine.

 Consider shrinkage